jdonaldson/golgi/Readme.md

 A composable routing library for Haxe.

 Golgi is an opinionated routing library for Haxe.
-It does not try to be a web routing library, but can be used as the basis for one.
+It does not try to be a web routing library on its own, but can be used as the basis for one.

 It follows design decisions based on these priorities: